How to Ensure A Smooth Transition from R&D to Production for Lateral Flow Products

 Lesson #2 - Adjust Early

-Engage your custom partner early enough to allow for flexibility in adjusting both cassette and strip to optimize results at the lowest cost and greatest speed.
+Engage your design and manufacturing partner early enough to allow for flexibility in adjusting both cassette and strip to optimize results at the lowest cost and greatest speed.
 This can improve transfer and result in a better flow.

 Lesson #3 - Design for Flexibility to Lower Costs and Risks

-Hidden problems can crop up later in the process and can end up being much more costly and time consuming.
+Hidden problems can crop up later in the process and end up being much more costly and time consuming than if risks were identified and mitigated early in the process.
 The later those risks are addressed, the fewer options are available to reduce their impact.
-Adequately managing these risks early and avoiding common pitfalls can save time and money to result in better performance.
+Adequately managing these risks early and avoiding common pitfalls can save time and money, and it results in better performance.